turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 dbfilename ./db/test.rdb
 ```

+#### Redis within Rails

+Include the `redis` gem in the Gemfile, and bundle install.

 We need to get Rails to start redis.
-Create an init file in `config/initializers/redis.rb`:
+Create an initializer file in `config/initializers/redis.rb`:

 ```ruby
 file = File.join("config", "redis", "#{Rails.env}.conf")